Programs last updated: April 28, 2020

 Small business loans and tax deferment from the CARES Act

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act has set aside $370 billion in aid for small businesses.
-The aid comes in the form of either a Paycheck Protection Program (PPP) loan, payroll tax credit, or tax deferment.
-Business owners who apply for PPP loans do not qualify for payroll tax credits or deferment.
-The CARES Act also expands unemployment benefits to self-employed and gig workers who have lost work due to the coronavirus.
+The CARES Act has set aside $370 billion in aid for small businesses and other eligible applicants.
+The aid comes in the form of either a loan under the PPP or employee retention tax credit.
+However, this credit is not available to businesses that receive a loan under the Paycheck Protection Program.
+The CARES Act also expands unemployment benefits to eligible self-employed and gig workers who have lost work due to the coronavirus.

-Paycheck Protection Program (PPP) loans are intended to provide cash flow assistance to businesses and nonprofits unable to pay employees due to COVID-19.
-If employers use the loan to maintain payroll, then the loan may be forgiven 100%.
+Loans under the PPP are intended to provide cash flow assistance to eligible businesses, organizations, and certain nonprofits unable to pay employees due to the economic impact of COVID-19.
+If employers use the loan to maintain payroll, then the loan may be eligible for forgiveness, in whole or in part, if certain other requirements are met.
+Some other benefits of loans under the PPP include:

-- Forgiveness of up to eight weeks of payroll based on employee retention and salary.
+- Forgiveness of up to eight weeks of qualifying payroll costs based on employee retention and salary

-- At least six months of loan deferral, with a maximum deferral of one year.
+- At least six months of loan deferral, with a maximum deferral of one year; however, interest will continue to accrue over this period

 Payroll tax credits and deferment for small businesses

-This provision of the CARES Act provides businesses with a refundable payroll tax credit, known as the Employee Retention Credit (ERC).
-ERCs are for 50% of wages paid by eligible employers experiencing hardship.
-Eligible businesses include:
+This provision of the CARES Act provides eligible employers that continue to pay employees during a closure are entitled to a refundable payroll tax credit, known as the Employee Retention Credit (ERC).
+ERCs are for up to 50% of the total wages paid by eligible employees up to a maximum of $10,000 in wages per employee.
+Qualifying employers include:

 Small business assistance options from other businesses